JUSTIN TRUDEAU PM

 Funds from the $1.5 billion Oceans Protection Plan will improve marine oil spill response and restore Canada’s coastal areas.
 The government will also implement a newly announced agreement outlawing unregulated commercial fishing in the Arctic high seas.

 Trudeau promises to lead the G7 nations on global marine protection during Canada’s presidency in 2018.
+But a lot could still stand in the way of Trudeau becoming Canada’s Oceans Prime Minster.

 Rough waters